CGM-Team/CGM-Team.github.io/README.md

 Welcome to Blood Sugar Estimation Using Biosignals!
 This README provides an overview of our organization, its purpose, structure, and guidelines for contributing.

 ## About Us
 Diabetes is a chronic illness that affects millions of people worldwide and requires regular monitoring of a patient’s blood glucose level.
-Currently, blood glucose is monitored by a minimally invasive process where a small droplet of blood is extracted and passed to a glucometer—however, this process is uncomfortable for the patient.
-In this project, a noninvasive technique is investigated for the quantitative estimation of glucose levels in the blood based on Photoplethysmography (PPG) signal, Galvanic Skin Response (GSR), and other Biosignals.
+Currently, blood glucose is monitored by a minimally invasive process where a small droplet of blood is extracted and passed to a glucometer.
+However, this process is uncomfortable for the patient.So, In this project, we investigate a noninvasive technique for the quantitative estimation of glucose levels in the blood based on Photoplethysmography (PPG) signal, Galvanic Skin Response (GSR), and other Biosignals.

 ## Table of Contents
 1. [Mission and Vision](#mission-and-vision)